 Just a caution -- the recipe uses very hot oil in the frying process, so make sure that none of your cooking utensils have any water on them as this can cause the oil to splatter.

-- 6 medium yellow, waxy potatoes, peeled and cut into even-sized fries (chips)
+- 6 medium potatoes (yellow, waxy potatoes, peeled and cut into even-sized fries)

-- 3 cups of canola or vegetable oil
+- 3 cups canola oil (or vegetable oil)

-- 8 small, boneless white fish filets (like halibut or snapper)
+- 8 small fish filets (boneless white fish like halibut or snapper)

 - In a medium mixing bowl, sift together the flour and salt.
 Use a whisk to mix in the beer and enough cold water so that the batter resembles thick cream.
 Set batter aside for 20 minutes to rest.